The Arksen MIG 130 is a popular welder on many online stores.

 The majority are pleased with their purchase.

-I found this unboxing YouTube video you may find useful - watch until 8 mins 20 after that the man videoed is shown using the Arksen MIG outside and in a way I can't recommend from a safety point of view.
+After that the man videoed uses the Arksen MIG outside.
+And in a way that can’t be recommend from a safety point of view.

 Despite that it’s a nice video.